0

 What is radon?

-Radon is a leading cause of lung cancer in the United States and is responsible for approximately 500 lung cancer deaths annually in Colorado.
+Radon is a known human carcinogen and is a leading cause of lung cancer in the United States.
 It is a naturally occurring radioactive gas that comes from the breakdown of uranium in the soil that can enter your home from the soil beneath it.
+Radon is a colorless, odorless, and tasteless gas, so testing your home for radon is the only way to know if your home has a radon problem.

 Why is radon a concern?